f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 ### `model.color.rgb` (_color_, optional)

 Set a _color_ on the geometry.
 Multiplied with the `model.color.texture` when present.
 Model-specified by default.
+Overridden by `model.scivis.enable` or `--scalar-coloring`.

 CLI: `--color`.